 \section{Results}

 Our Conformer-based models achieved competitive results in both tasks, as shown in Table~\ref{tab:leaderboard}.
 In Speech Detection, our best model reached an F1-macro of 88.9\%, surpassing the official baseline (68.0\%).
-In Phoneme Classification, our model reached 65.8\% F1-macro and again exceeded the competition baseline (60.4\%).
+In Phoneme Classification, our model reached 65.8\% F1-macro on holdout, which corresponds to the top result in the Standard track and the competition win\footnote{\url{https://neural-processing-lab.github.io/2025-libribrain-competition/prizes/}}.
+Notably, although we participated only in the Standard track, our phoneme results exceed those reported by systems submitted to the Extended track, which were allowed to use additional data sources.
 These results confirm that Conformer architectures, initially developed for ASR, transfer productively to MEG-based decoding and perform competitively with traditional convolutional and transformer models.

-Beyond leaderboard scores, several design choices contributed to these results.
-For Speech Detection, extending the input window from \(0.5\) to \SI{2.5}{s} gave the largest gain (+10.8\%), followed by adopting Conformer over the SEANet baseline (+9.0\%)~\cite{tagliasacchi2020}, and reducing the training stride to 60 (+2.8\%); MEGAugment had a negligible net effect (+0.01\%).
-In the Phoneme task, dynamic grouping (vs.\ fixed groups) improved performance by +13.3\%, inverse-square-root class weighting outperformed no loss weighting by +7.6\%, the custom Conformer added +0.5\%, and ensembling of the best seeds contributed an additional +15.4\% on the holdout set.
-Ultimately, instance-level normalization was essential for holdout generalization (over +200\%), outperforming batch (+17.8\%) and layer normalization (+88.2\%).
-See \ref{appendix:ablation_details} for further details and statistical analysis.